+No, no.

-Steven Bruce Don't think that answers the question.
+No?
+Ok, I think that answers the question, Luke.
 You don't wash them.
-If you find your patient the same, that's what they do, then you probably better advise them otherwise.
+If you find your patient saying that's what they do, then you probably better advise them otherwise.
 I certainly know people who have had a single mask like that in their pocket of their coat for months and months and months, and they use it every time they go to the supermarket, is that a problem?
 They're not in close contact with people.

+I mean, the guide, it is what it says on the tin: disposable.
+So, you know wear it, throw it.

+I've been reminded about the risk assessment business, nobody should write in their risk assessment the words airborne or AGP risk.
+If you write that there is an airborne or AGP risk in your risk assessment, and you are inspected by the HSE, as Karen has said is possible, then you will be expected to be using a totally different kind of mask.
+I don't know where Karen's gone.

+I'm still here.
+I haven't touched anything.

-But I mean, the quy that it is what it says on the tin disposable, so you know where it's where it Steven Bruce right?
-I've been reminded about the the risk assessment business, nobody should write in their risk assessment, the word airborne or AGP risk, if you're right, that there is an airborne or AGP risk in your risk assessment, and you are inspected by the HSE, as Karen has said is possible, then you will be expected to be using a totally different kind of mask.
-And then we're currently gone.
-He's going through anything, Steven Bruce we're using sort of reverse green screen effect on you where everything is green.
-So don't put airborne EGP risk into your risk assessment, as I've just said, as it's frankly, it's not possible in almost any chiropractic or osteopathic practice to implement the controls that would be required in terms of gowns, patient control, masks, and so it's just it isn't possible.
+We're using sort of reverse green screen effect on you where everything is green.
+So, don't put airborne AGP risk into your risk assessment, as I've just said, as it's frankly, it's not possible in almost any chiropractic or osteopathic practice to implement the controls that would be required in terms of gowns, patient control, masks, and so on, it's just it isn't possible.
 And the risk doesn't exist unless you're doing something very, very strange.
-We've got never done that when Rebecca asks Rebecca sorry, asks how we go about dealing with children and teenagers and then wearing a mask?
-Because they may be too small.
+We've done that one.
+Rebecca asks, how we go about dealing with children and teenagers and them wearing a mask because they may be too small?
 And of course, children are exempt, aren't they?

-They are Yeah, up to the age of 11?
-I think is isn't it?
-Because they are asked to wear.
-I mean, maybe you could ask them to wear a face covering.
-I know that doesn't give them a lot of doesn't give you because obviously them wearing it is protecting you and not protecting them.
-So, you know, a face covering may be a suggestion in that.
-In that case, you know, will offer a little bit of protection.
+They are, yeah.
+Up to the age of 11, I think it is, isn't it?
+Because they are asked to wear, I mean, maybe you could ask them to wear a face covering.
+I know that doesn't give them a lot of, it doesn't give you because obviously them wearing it is protecting you and not protecting them.
+So, a face covering may be a suggestion in that case, you know, it will offer a little bit of protection.
 But I wouldn't have it as an adult thing.
 But maybe for children that you could say a face covering.
 But again, it's very difficult because children will pull them off.
 And you know, you've got to look at the level of risk as well.
-You know what?
-The risk of children is far less than adults.
-Steven Bruce Final question for you, Karen.
-I've been asked by Louise about FFP to masks should do we have to change these before every patient?
+You know, the risk of children is far less than adults.

+Final question for you, Karen.
+I've been asked by Louise about FFP2 masks, she says, do we have to change these before every patient?

 Yes, they are disposable.
 They're still disposable masks.